 When setting up layouts in Crystal Reports, the parameter field can be a tremendously helpful feature.
-As with a parameter query in Microsoft Access, it gives the report a significant degree of flexibility—the report’s basic structure and purpose are the same, but the ability to change, say, the range of dates involved, means a single report can be used to answer a larger number of related questions with reasonable efficiency.
-Since the user can input anything the field allows, parameter fields simply need to be set up for the necessary data type.
+As with a parameter query in Microsoft Access, it gives the report a significant degree of flexibility.
+The report’s basic structure and purpose are the same, but the ability to change, say, the range of dates, means a single report can answer a larger number of related questions with reasonable efficiency.
+Since the user can input anything the field allows, parameter fields simply need to handle the necessary data type.

 Once you have a file open, you start by going to the Field Explorer, right-clicking the Parameter Fields item, and clicking New.